Medical Detox in New Brunswick (732) 626-4328

 Brain tissues are weakened and destroyed by the neurotoxins released when drugs are abused.
 However, this does not change the fact that the body has accepted the substance and is now dependent on it to maintain homeostasis.
 Withdrawal symptoms are an inevitable part of detox for an addict.
 These symptoms can include:

 No addict deserves to battle withdrawal by themselves.
-Medical supervision is available at New Brunswick Detoxification Center.
-Successful treatment and recovery are within reach; call (732) 626-4328 to begin rehab today.
+Medical supervision is available, and highly recommended to handle this process.